 HIPAA Compliance Services for Healthcare Providers in New York City

-Stratify IT has worked with healthcare organizations and their technology vendors since 2002, helping more than 500 organizations across the country build and maintain compliance programs.
-For NYC-area providers, that means accounting for New York State's specific regulatory requirements, not just applying a federal HIPAA framework.
+Stratify IT has worked with healthcare organizations and their technology vendors since 2002.
+For NYC-area providers, that means accounting for New York State's layered regulatory requirements, rather than dropping a federal HIPAA template onto your environment.
+If you're unsure where your current posture stands, a structured risk analysis is the most useful starting point.
+Contact us to discuss a scoped engagement.

 What a HIPAA Compliance Program Requires